textX/textx-tools/README.md

 # Installation

-This tool is in early stage of development so it is best to be used from git repo.
+This tool is in early stage of development so development version must be used at the moment.
 Also, you must first install textX from master branch.

     $ pip install --upgrade https://github.com/igordejanovic/textX/archive/master.zip
     $ pip install --upgrade https://github.com/igordejanovic/textx-tools/archive/master.zip

-I highly suggest you to use [virtualenv](https://virtualenv.pypa.io/) as it is much easier to isolate libraries from the rest of the system.
+I highly suggest you to use [virtualenv](https://virtualenv.pypa.io/) as it enables easy creation of isolated environments.

 # Quick intro